-- 1 This is goodwill generated from previous acquisitions; the carrying value is tested at least annually for impairment. - 2 This includes software development costs of £5.0m (2021: £4.0m) which primarily relates to in-house developments to our key operational IT platforms.
-This was increased by the acquisition of IRT which saw a new balance of £1.1m acquired and consolidated; this is being written off over the estimated useful economic life, which is typically 5 years in respect of the Mears IT system development but 10 years in respect of the IRT asset.
-This balance also includes acquisition intangibles of £2.4m (2021: £2.6m) relating to customer relationships identified and valued on acquisitions and being amortised over the estimated useful economic life of 20 years. - 3 Property, plant, and equipment is stated at historical cost of £47.4m (2021 £57.3m) less accumulated depreciation of £27.2m (2021: £36.6m), giving a net carrying value of £20.2m (2021: £20.7m).
-Means historically has a track record of delivering organic growth in the core Housing activities with a low requirement for capital expenditure.
-When the Group secures a new contract, the Group will typically open an office in that locality delivering services to this single client; whilst Means will typically lease the site office, improvements are often required to ensure that the property is set up to deliver the required services, and IT infrastructure and equipment is also required, and all this spend is typically capitalised. - Leasing properties for rental to tenants is an important part of the Mears' Housing offering.
+- 1 This is goodwill generated from previous acquisitions, the carrying value is tested at least annually for impairment. - 2 This includes software development costs of £5.0m (2021, £4.0m) which primarily relates to in-house developments to our key operational IT platforms.
+This was increased by the acculistion of IRT which saw a new balance of £1.im acquired and consolidated; this is being written off over the estimated useful economic life, which is typically 5 years in respect of the IRT asset.
+This balance also includes acquisition intangibles of £2.4m (2021; £2.6m) relating to customer relationships identified and valued on acquisitions and being amortised over the estimated useful economic life of 20 years. - 3 Property, plant, and equipment is stated at historical cost of £47.4m (2021, £57.3m) less accumulated depreciation of £27.2m (2021; £36.6m), giving a net carrying value of £20.2m (2021, £20.7m).
+Moars historically has a track record of delivering organic growth in the core Housing activities with a low requirement for capital expenditure.
+When the Group secures a new contract, the Group will typically open an office in that locality delivering services to this single client, whilst Mears will typically lease the site office, improvements are often required to ensure that the property is set up to deliver the required services, and IT infrastructure and equipment is also required, and all this spend is typically capitalised. - 4 Leasing properties for rental to tenants is an important part of the Mears' Housing offering.
 As a result, Mears currently holds leases for over 10,000 residential property leases and this number is increasing over time.
 The way in which the Group manages and balances the operational and financial risks associated with its contractual obligations and leasing commitments is important.
 The Group seeks to strike a balance between its operational requirements and the negative financial impact of IFRS 16.
 A significant number of leases provide Mears a one-way break option which typically provides the ability to exit the lease, having given 30 days' notice.
 This provides the Group ultimate flexibility if volumes reduce.
-Where the Group does not nave the right to break, leases are typically matched to the underlying contract length which gives comfort that an obligation will not remain once the requirement for that asset has passed.
-The Group has a high number of short-torm leases which, as a practical expedient within IFRS 16, are not required to be reflected on the balance sheet, but can result in a greater operational risk if suitable properties are in short supply in addition to the residential property leases, the Group holds over 3,500 other leases relating to vehicles and offices.
-This predominantly relates to an investment over which the Group has significant influence but which it does not control.
+Where the Group does not have the right to break, leases are typically matched to the underlying contract length which gives comfort that an obligation will not remain once the requirement for that asset has passed.
+The Group has a high number of short-term leases which, as a practical expedient within IFRS 16, are not required to be reflected on the balance sheet, but can result in a greater operational risk if suitable properties are in short supply.
+In addition to the residential property leases, the Group holds over 3,500 other leases relating to vehicles and offices. - 5 This predominantly relates to an investment over which the Group has significant influence but which it does not control.
 This is categorised as an associate.
-It is - be This predominantly relates to an investment over which the Group has significant influence but which it does not control.
-This is categorised as an associate, it is presumed that the Group has significant influence where it has between 20% and 50% of the voting rights in the investee unless indicated otherwise, the carrying value reflects the cost of each investment together with the Group's share of the profit generated by that entity since acquisition.
+It is presumed that the Group has significant influence where it has between 20% and 50% of the voting rights in the investee unless indicated otherwise; the carrying value reflects the cost of each investment together with the Group's share of the profit generated by that entity since acquisition.